-FSANZ has therefore prepared a draft variation to the Code, which if approved, would list the enzyme, thermomycolin (EC 3.4.21.65) sourced from T. reesei containing the thermomycolin gene from Malbranchea cinnamomea, in the table to subsection S18-9(3) of the Code as a permitted processing aid, used to catalyse the hydrolysis of peptide bonds during the manufacture and/or processing of meat, vegetable and seafood products.
-This permission would be subject to the condition that the amount of enzyme used must be consistent with GMP.
+FSANZ has therefore prepared a draft variation to the Code which, if approved, would list the enzyme, phospholipase A1 sourced from A. oryzae containing the phospholipase A1 gene from V. rubricosa, in the table to subsection S18-9(3) of the Code as a permitted processing aid for use in the manufacture of bakery products.
+This permission would be subject to the condition that the amount of enzyme used must be consistent with Good Manufacturing Practice.

-FSANZ seeks submission on the draft variation.
+FSANZ invites submissions on the draft variation.